Mela13076/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What went well**

 - What part of this project are you most satisfied with?
+    - I am most satisfied with the scheduling logic and conflict detection working together cleanly.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?
+    - I would improve the UI integration and add more flexible scheduling preferences.

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?
+    - Clear system design and careful testing make it much easier to use AI effectively without losing control of the project.